ysfBenali/next-portfolio/README.md

 1. Grab your Github token from [GitHub](https://github.com/settings/tokens/new)
 2. Create an account at [Formium](https://formium.io/) and grab your form endpoint url
 3. Grab a Google recaptcha V2 key from [Google Recaptcha](https://www.google.com/recaptcha/admin)
+4. Create an account at [Cal](https://cal.com/) and grab your calendar id.
-4. Clone this repo
+5. Clone this repo
    ```bash
    git clone https://github.com/ysfBenali/nex-portfolio && cd next-portfolio
    ```
-5. Run `cp .env.development.local.template .env`
+6. Run `cp .env.development.local.template .env`
-6. Run `nvm use` to use the correct node version defined in `.nvmrc`
+7. Run `nvm use` to use the correct node version defined in `.nvmrc`
-7. Run `yarn && yarn dev`
+8. Run `yarn && yarn dev`
    > Serve with hot reload at localhost:3000

 ## :construction_worker_man: Build With